ibexa/documentation-user/docs/getting_started/discover_ui.md

 ---
-description: Take a quick tour of the Back Office.
+description: Take a quick tour of the back office.
 ---

 # User interface